 A competition winner will only be declared the winner if they have not violated the game’s rule.
 In fact, before you can enter the competition, there are some pre-qualifications that you must satisfy.
 Only then will you be allowed to enter the competition.

 And when you are already inside and competing in the game, you should strictly follow all the regulations or be kicked out of the game.
 You cannot just do your thing.
 Game fishing is definitely a sport because it has certain rules and regulations that all contestants must follow and observe.

 There are also certain risks that you will face if you engage in game fishing.
 A big fish could run you overboard, or you can be injured if you exert yourself too much reeling in a big fish.
 There are all sorts of dangers and risks in sport fishing, just like in car racing, basketball, diving, and so forth.

 Offshore fishing is hazardous.
-So you can’t just engage in this sport without the proper training and equipment and crew.
+So you can’t just engage in this sport without the proper training, equipment, and crew.
 Take, for instance, the example of two brothers fishing in the waters of Australia.

 Both brothers were seriously injured.
 These are the risks that you can encounter while you are sportfishing.

 After discussing this section, I know for sure that you know the answer to the question, “Is fishing considered a sport?”

 Fishing can be considered a sport.
 Just like other sports, fishing requires physical exertion and skill, and it is competitive.
 Also, like other sports, there are many fishing tournaments and competitions every year around the world.

 While fishing can be done leisurely, there is more strenuous and rigorous fishing that is competitive in nature.
 As such, fishing can be considered a sport and not just a hobby.

 Just like any other sport, there are fishing tournaments and competitions that require physical exertion and skill.
 Such competitions are regularly held in the United States and other parts of the world.
 One cannot join these fishing tournaments unless they are qualified.